stvgz/error-emailer/README.md

 Emailer provides

-1. a decorator to send emails on error instead of raise an error
+a decorator to send emails on error instead of raise an error

+Emails will be constructed as MIMEMultipart contains only simple text.
+And sent throught smtp wihtout any authentication, which suitsmost of internal smtp servers.

-## Example
+## Use as Example

+    from erroremailer import EmailError

     ee = EmailError(
         from_addr = 'me@example.com',
         to_addr = 'others@example.com',
-        smtp_addr = '10.0.0.1@some-smtp.com')
+        smtp_addr = '10.0.0.1@some-smtp.com',
+        # set send_email to False for test
+        send_email = False
+        )

     @ee.email_on_error()
     def make_a_error():